 Career Mentoring Network

-The mission of the CHABSS Career Readiness Initiative Mentoring Program is to enhance our students' career readiness by connecting them with mentors consisting of regional professionals, alumni, business, non-profit and community leaders.
+The mission of the CHABSS Career Readiness Initiative Mentoring Network is to enhance our students' career readiness by connecting them with mentors consisting of regional professionals, alumni, business, non-profit and community leaders.
 Mentors and mentees will be matched by career interests and will use face-to-face, phone, and online communications to discuss professional etiquette, interview skills, resume writing, and job searching strategies.

-The Career Mentoring Program supports first-generation college students with both 1:1 Mentor-Mentee interactions and small group discussions.
+The Career Mentoring Network supports first-generation college students with both 1:1 Mentor-Mentee interactions and small group discussions.
 This mentoring network will build upon existing pathways—including the CSUSM Career Center and the Faculty Mentoring Program—for making connections to resources to support their future career goals.

-Seeking Volunteer Career Mentors for 2014-15
+Seeking Volunteer Career Mentors